 Whilamut Natural Area: The eastern portion of Alton Baker Park was renamed the Whilamut Natural Area in 2002 as a gesture of honor and respect for the Kalapuya people who hunted, fished, and gathered camas bulbs on that same land for thousands of years.
 You will find a park kiosk with information about the Kalapuya at the south end of the Frohnmayer Footbridge.

 Talking Stones: Take a walk in through the Whilamut Natural Area of Alton Baker Park and you will find these 15 basalt boulders along park pathways and by the riverside.
 Each is carved with a Kalapuya word and an English translation.
 A Talking Stones Map and Brochure (updated in 2022) is available that will help you locate the stones as well as learn more about the Kalapuya people.
-See here (on page 18-19) Nearby Nature’s July 2020 article in the Oregon Family Magazine about discovering the Talking Stones with families.
+See also Nearby Nature’s July 2020 Talking Stones article (on page 18-19) in the Oregon Family Magazine about discovering the Talking Stones with families.

 Indigenous UO: This map highlights the key points of interests related to Native American and Indigenous history on the University of Oregon campus.
 This project was created and developed by the Native American and Indigenous Studies Academic Residential Community in 2018.